waldrain/waldrain.github.io/moniwonig.md

 - build rainwater collection siphon for cistern beside sauna
 - installed 1 1/2 zoll abschlusskappen on sauna water cistern

-### done 2021-03-24
+### done 2021-03-26

 - completed chopping and stacking rows 17 and 18 in shed with nik
 - completed water supply for waldrain &ndash; water connection from basement out to manhole for waldrain
 - attached tap to water cistern beside sauna
+- clean sandstone block at the bottom of living room cupboard outside wall
+- cleaned and insulated cornelius living room cupboard
+- fixed crumbling front garden wall to street

 ## todo

 ### <a name="todo-today"></a>todo today

+- remove the rotting fragmented plastic covering the wood under the roof balcony
+- paint cornelius living room cupboard
 - improve sauna door and add blanket curtain
 - attach water hose to tap on sauna water cistern
-- clean, insulate and paint cornelius living room cupboard
-- insulate cornelius kitchen wall towards basement staircase
 - clear up around new cupboard in shed and start using it
-- remove the rotting fragmented plastic covering the wood under the roof balcony
-- silicone for edges around karen's back windows
 - chop and stack waldrain wood
+- mount solar panels --> analyse roof
+- fix moni balcony floorboards
+- remove dachvorsprung with otto

 ### <a name="todo-next"></a>todo next

 - baumhaus
+- terrace around greenhouse
 - set up hot pot on the hill, make a roof somewhere
 - fix crumbling front garden wall to street
 - cement closed the chimney hole in araceli's room